-Technology can do so much more than address potential concerns like wandering or falling.
-Our systems can also provide verbal prompts to individuals, promoting skill development and cuing activities of daily living.
+In addition to addressing potential concerns like wandering, falling, or cooking safety, SimplyHome systems can also provide verbal prompts to individuals, promoting skill development and cuing activities of daily living.

-The SimplyHome system can be customized to remind individuals to complete tasks such as brushing one’s teeth, taking medication, washing clothes, or taking a shower at a specific time of day.
+The SimplyHome system can be customized to remind individuals to complete tasks such as brushing one’s teeth, taking medication, preparing food, washing clothes, or taking a shower at a specific time of day.

-Additionally, if a person forgets to complete an important task (such as turning off the stove before leaving home), the system can provide an audible reminder or a text to a person's smartphone, before contacting the caregiver.
+Additionally, if a person forgets to complete an important task (such as turning off the stove), the system can provide an audible reminder or a text to a smartphone, before contacting a caregiver or staff support.

 Individuals who live in supported living, independent living, or transitional settings